-MO#1 Mobile origination, roaming,.
+MO#1 Mobile origination, roaming.
 The "Originating Network" of S-S#2 is therefore a visited network.
 MO#2 Mobile origination, home.
 The "Originating Network" of S-S#2 is therefore the home network.
-PSTN-O PSTN origination.
+AS-O Application Server origination.
 The "Originating Network" of S-S#2 is the home network.
-The element labelled S-CSCF#1 is the MGCF of the PSTN-O procedure.
-AS-O Application Server origination.
-The "Originating Network" of S-S#1 is the home network.
 The element labelled S-CSCF#1 corresponds to the S-CSCF in figure 5.16b.

 Refer to table 5.2 in subclause 5.4a to see which termination sequences share this common S-S procedure.
 In addition the text below clarifies the role of the" Terminating Network".

 MT#1 Mobile termination, roaming,.
 The "Terminating Network" of S-S#2 is a visited network.
 MT#2 Mobile termination, home.
 The "Terminating Network" of S-S#2 is the home network.
 MT#3 Mobile termination, CS Domain roaming.
 The "Terminating Network" of S-S#2 is a CS domain network.
 AS-T#1,2,3,4 Application Server termination.
-The elements of the corresponding AS-T termination figure (5.7.5, 5.7.6, 5.7.7, and 5.7.8) replace all elements of the Terminating Home Network and Terminating Network off figure 5.11.
+The elements of the corresponding AS-T termination figure (5.7.5, 5.7.6, 5.7.7, and 5.7.8) replace all elements of the Terminating Home Network and Terminating

+Network off figure 5.11.